-Pueblo Mágico (2020) is a short documentary about the joys and sorrows of every day life in small towns along the US/Mexico border.
+Pueblo Mágico (2020) is a short documentary about the fragility of American identity, as experienced by those making lives in small towns along the US/Mexico border.

 Director Linx Selby presents a portrait of her hometown, Patagonia, Arizona, nestled in the heart of the Sonoran borderlands.
 Through the shared stories of residents whose families have spanned the US/Mexico border for generations, we delve into the personal and political day-to-day of an area currently under the spotlight of national media attention.